stevenocchipinti/blog/src/content/travel/2015-taiwan-japan/2016-01-06-day-10-hiroshima.md

 ---
-title: Day 10 - Hiroshima
+title: Day 10
+subtitle: Hiroshima
 description: We had a really early start today because our destination was a little over 300km away!
 Luckily Japan has a bullet train for this though.
 We...
 pubDate: "Jan 06 2016"
 source: https://taipan2016.stevenocchipinti.com/2016/01/day-10-hiroshima.html